Guides

 What is a cue card for a presentation?

-A cue card for a presentation is a small card with keywords or short phrases that remind the speaker of main points.
-It helps maintain structure and confidence without relying on a full script.
+A cue card for a presentation is a small note card with keywords or short prompts that remind you what to cover.
+It helps you stay organized without reading a full script.

 What are communication cue cards?